What helps,

 Ten Rules for Writing

-The Guardian's celebrated series in which authors from Hilary Mantel to Neil Gaiman share the rules they write by.
-Contradictory, funny, and illuminating — proof that there is no single right way to write a novel.
+The Guardian's celebrated series where authors from Hilary Mantel to Neil Gaiman share the rules they write by.
+Contradictory and illuminating.

 Read the series →